sysflow-telemetry/upolicycraft/README.md

 Run the `server` exploit.

-    (Sometimes the process crashes before reaching a shell)
+    (Sometimes the process crashes before reaching a shell, it eventually works for me)

     python2 server-exploit.py